Swatkins7/scripting-to-framework/README.md

 The code written here follows the 'From Scripting to Framework with Selenium and C#' course on TestAutomationU.com

-## Challeges while following the course:
+## Challenges while following the course:

 ### 1. Need to install latest Visual Studio Preview